 When Not To Use WebRTC

-While WebRTC is encrypted and its APIs require secure origins via Hypertext Transfer Protocol Secure (HTTPS), there are still some concerns around security questions developers must consider.
+While WebRTC is encrypted and its APIs require secure origins via HTTPS, there are still some concerns around security questions developers must consider.
 There are no signaling processing methods specified for WebRTC signaling.
 If you do not wish to decide which security protocols to use and are unsure if the protocols you select can be maintained with WebRTC, you might consider looking into an alternative video streaming protocol.

 While security is a top concern among many potential WebRTC users, here are three other aspects of the protocol worth considering where they fall on your list of development priorities: